peetw/foundation_postgres/performance_tuning.md

 Default *postgresql.conf* server parameters are configured for wide compatibility and must be tuned to optimal values for best performance.
 Parameters can be evaluated using difference methods.

-Basic info needed for tuning: database size, largest table size, type and frequency of queries, available RAM, no. of concurrent connections.
-PEM has Postgres Expert which can perform and analysis for your server and database.
+Basic info needed for tuning:

+* Database size
+* Largest table size
+* Type and frequency of queries
+* Available RAM
+* No. of concurrent connections

 ``max_connections`` - sets the max no of concurrent connections.
 Each user connection has a backend process on the server.
 Terminated when a